ArJoy605/Documentation/RH124doc/Ch06_Managing_Local_Users_and_Groups.md

-# RH124 Revision Notebook: Chapter 6 - Manage Local Users and Groups
+# Chapter 6 - Manage Local Users and Groups

 This enhanced notebook provides a comprehensive and well-organized summary of Chapter 6 from the Red Hat System Administration I (RH124) course, based on Red Hat Enterprise Linux (RHEL) 9/10.
 It covers managing local users and groups, incorporating all requested topics, including user and group definitions, UID ranges, superuser concepts, `sudo` configuration, password policies, and more.
 The content is structured with clear explanations, command tables, practical examples, common pitfalls, best practices, and revision exercises to support learning and real-world application.